v-ramesh/project-cleaningdata-coursera/README.md

 setwd()) to the one where both the R script and the UCI HAR Dataset folder reside.

-## Understanding the script run\_analysis.R
+## Understanding the R script

-A description of the script in the file **run\_analysis.R**, organized by the steps in the Course Project description.
+A description of the script in the file **run\_analysis.R**, organized by the steps in the project description.

 ### Step 0: Import Data Sets from Files